BraeWebb/allocate/README.md

 ## Example 2
 This is an example of how to generate an allocation from doodle along with an extras allocation for weeks with extra tutors.

+At any point in the examples if the allocation takes a while to allocate it might be better to load allocations from a file.
+Once an allocation is generated and stored in a file named `allocation.csv` for example, the --allocation flag can be used in any of the commands to prefer the loaded allocation rather than generating again `--allocation allocation.csv`

 Starting with a CSV file exported from doodle like the one below, named `doodle.csv`